-From February 2004, new measures introduced in the Anti-Social Behaviour Act 2003 have made it possible that certain cases of unauthorised absence from school amounting to 10 sessions (5 days) can be dealt with by way of a Penalty Notice.
-These Penalty Notices require the recipient to pay a fine of £60 if paid within 21 days, or £120 if paid within 28 days.
+- From February 2004, new measures introduced in the Anti-Social Behaviour Act 2003 have made it possible that certain cases of unauthorised absence from school amounting to 10 sessions (5 days) can be dealt with by way of a Penalty Notice.
+These Penalty Notices require the recipient to pay a fine of £80 if paid within 21 days, or £180 if paid within 28 days.
 Failure to pay the Penalty Notice will result in prosecution in the Magistrates Court.
-Penalty notices will be issued to each parent/ carer that resides with the child.

-- Non-payment of these fines will result in application to Criminal Court. - If a Parent/Carer requests for a term holiday is refused, but the holiday taken, it will be classified as unauthorised absence and may be subject to a penalty notice being served to each parent/ carer that resides with the child by Medway's Attendance Advisory Service for Schools and Academies (AASSA) - A formal application must be made in writing, IN ADVANCE and returned to the Attendance Improvement Coordinator. - Permission sought after a holiday has been taken will not be granted. - If the parent/ carer removes a student from their education for the purpose of a suspected holiday without advising the school this will be referred to the Attendance Advisory Practitioner (AAP).
-On the third day of absence a letter will be sent requesting that the parent/ carer contacts the school within 2 days to confirm the reason for absence.
+Penalty notices will be issued to each parent/ carer that resides with the child. - Non-payment of these fines will result in application to Criminal Court.
+Cases found guilty in Magistrates Court can show on the parent's future DBS certificate, due to a "failure to safeguard a child's education" - If a Parent/Carer requests for a term holiday is refused, but the holiday taken, it will be classified as unauthorised absence and may be subject to a penalty notice being served to each parent/ carer that resides with the child by Medway's Attendance Advisory Service for Schools and Academies (AASSA) - A formal application must be made in writing using the Exceptional Circumstances form, IN ADVANCE and returned to the Attendance Improvement Coordinator. - Permission sought after a holiday has been taken will not be granted. - If the parent/ carer removes a student from their education for the purpose of a suspected holiday without advising the school this will be referred to the Attendance Advisory Practitioner (AAP).
+On the third day of absence a letter will be sent requesting that the parent/carer contacts the school within 2 days to confirm the reason for absence.
 No response will assume to be a holiday absence and penalty notice(s) may be issued.

-The Academies policy is not to authorise holidays during term time.
-Any applications for leave in term time must be made in writing to the Head Teacher/Principal.
 There is no automatic right to term time leave of absence, and your request is likely to be declined except in the most exceptional circumstances.
 Each application will be considered on its own merit, and the attendance record(s) of the child/ren concerned will be taken into account when making a decision.